-Clinical depression is a serious condition that affects both the mind and body.
-It alters the way people feel about themselves and the people in their lives, and this can subsequently ruin relationships.
+Clinical depression is a serious condition that affects both mind and body.
+It alters the way people feel about themselves and the people in their lives, and can subsequently damage or ruin relationships.
 If you have been diagnosed with depression, the primary focus of treatment (e.g. deep TMS, medication, etc. ) is to improve your mental and physical health, but it is important to understand the painful effects your family and friends may experience as they try to provide you with emotional support.
 Here are some of the ways depression may affect the people you regularly interact with.

 Depression can promote negativity in those around you

 Research shows that people who are clinically depressed tend to show preference to sad facial expressions, emotion words, and adjectives.
 Individuals who are suffering from depression also typically view vague social interactions as negative and attribute social difficulties to their personalities.
 This leads to fewer close relationships, lower levels of empathy from others, and a higher incidence of unfavorable social interactions.
 People who are chronically depressed also have a tendency to induce negativity in others and this may cause social rejection as well as the loss of socially rewarding relationships.

 More specifically, research has consistently demonstrated a link between being depressed and experiencing rejection from other people in social settings.
 Interacting with someone who is depressed may cause otherwise healthy individuals to feel more depressed, hostile, rejecting, and anxious.
 Negative feelings make it harder for the individual who is suffering from depression to display good-natured social behavior and this disrupts relationships.

 A conflictual relationship may develop